pen-lang/pen/doc/src/guides/concurrency-and-parallelism.md

 })
 ```

 The `go` function returns a function of the same type as the given argument.
 The returned function returns a resulting value of the function execution.
-In other languages, such functions are also known as [futures](https://doc.rust-lang.org/std/future/trait.Future.html) or [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
+In other languages, such functions returning values computed concurrently when they are ready are also known as [futures](https://doc.rust-lang.org/std/future/trait.Future.html) or [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).

 The `go` function may or may not run a given function immediately depending on its implementation.
 For example, the standard `Os` system package runs the given function in parallel if multiple CPU cores are available.